balderdashy/sails-docs/concepts/ORM/ORM.md

 _The product owner/stakeholder walks up to you and says:_

-> "Oh hey by the way, the product's actually already live in our point of sale system.
+> "Oh hey by the way, the products actually already live in our point of sale system.
 It's some ERP thing I guess, something like "DB2"?
 Anyways, I'm sure you'll figure it out- sounds easy right?"

 Many enterprise applications must integrate with an existing database.
 If you're lucky, a one-time data migration may be all that's necessary, but more commonly, the existing dataset is still being modified by other applications.
 In order to build your app, you might need to marry data from multiple legacy systems, or with a separate dataset stored elsewhere.
 These datasets could live on 5 different servers scattered across the world!
 One colocated database server might house a SQL database with relational data, while another cloud server might hold a handful of Mongo or Redis collections.